Our Team

 President & Co-Owner

-Dr. Lawrence-Campbell has worked as an evaluation research consultant in New York City, Boston, and Philadelphia for more than ten years.
-Her varied experience working with disenfranchised populations in large urban settings enabled her to develop best practices in applied quantitative and qualitative research methodologies.
-She offers expertise in designing program evaluations and research instruments (e.g. surveys, focus group discussion guides), conducting focus groups and administering surveys, managing a team of research assistants, developing and managing databases, performing advanced data analysis, as well as, writing reports and presenting findings for diverse audiences.
-In addition, she is competent in providing technical assistance to clients regarding how best to organize, collect and present program and participant data.
+Dr. Danielle Lawrence-Campbell is the President of L&G. Her background includes working as an evaluation research consultant in New York City, Boston, and Philadelphia for more than ten years.
+Her varied working experience working with disenfranchised populations in large urban settings enabled her to develop best practices in applied quantitative and qualitative research methodologies.
+She offers expertise in designing program evaluations and research instruments (e.g. surveys, focus group discussion guides), conducting focus groups and administering surveys, managing a team of research assistants, developing, and managing databases, performing advanced data analysis, as well as drafting reports and presenting findings for diverse audiences.
+In addition, she is proficient in offering technical assistance to clients on effectively organizing, collecting and presenting program and participant data.
 She serves as an adjunct professor at Montclair State University where she has taught such courses as health promotion, program planning, and social marketing.
-Dr. Lawrence-Campbell earned a MPH in Epidemiology from Yale University in 2002, and subsequently her DrPH in Community Health Sciences from Boston University.
+Dr. Lawrence-Campbell earned an MPH in Epidemiology from Yale University in 2002, and subsequently her DrPH in Community Health Sciences from Boston University.

 Christina López

-Dr. Christina López is a sociologist of education with over 18 years of experience in youth development and community partnerships.
-Her Lower East Side upbringing in the projects, Bronx roots, and Dominican identity have inspired her commitment to service throughout the various roles she’s held in her career.
-She has managed over 40 school-CBO partnerships as a former CBO supervisor in Brooklyn and DOE program manager in the Bronx.
-In addition, her scholarly work has examined the educational experiences of underrepresented minorities at predominantly white institutions and the social forces that shape systems of education.
-Dr. López earned both a MA and Ph.D. in Sociology of Education from New York University, and a BS in Science and Technology Studies and Psychology from Rensselaer Polytechnic Institute.
+Dr. Christina López is L&G’s Director of Research and Evaluation.
+She is a sociologist of education with over 20 years of experience in youth development and community partnerships.
+Her Lower East Side upbringing in the projects, Bronx roots, and Dominican identity have inspired her commitment to service throughout the various roles she is held in her career.
+She has managed over forty school-CBO partnerships as a former CBO supervisor in Brooklyn and DOE program manager in the Bronx.
+In addition, her scholarly work examined the educational experiences of underrepresented minorities at predominantly white institutions and the social forces that shape systems of education.
+Dr. López earned both a MA and Ph.D. in Sociology of Education from New York University, and a BS in Science and Technology Studies and Psychology from Rensselaer Polytechnic Institute..

 Director of Development